Categories

 And what does positive performance mean?
 Showing up on time, being trustworthy and reliable, being a great team player, being consistent – This is what comes up in performance appraisals, not how perfect we were on the job.

-Here’s a question – Have you ever delayed sending out a project you’re working on because you felt it had to be good enough before turning it in?
+Here’s a question – Have you ever delayed sending out a project you were working on because you felt it had to be good enough before turning it in?
 Did you ever get to turn it in?

 Perfect does not come up in performance appraisals.

-In the entrepreneur.com, Neil Patel wrote, ‘Trying to make something perfect can prevent us from making it just good.’
-He goes further to write, ‘The perfect is the enemy of the good.’
+In an article on Entrepreneur.com, Neil Patel wrote, ‘Trying to make something perfect can prevent us from making it just good.’
+He further stated, ‘The perfect is the enemy of the good.’

 Look at it this way – You finished watching a cooking show and you are fascinated by how Ronke of 9jaFoodie prepared her Afang soup, so you decide you are going to make yours exactly the way she described the steps in her video.
 It is going well, as you keep following the steps until you get to ‘Add a tbsp of oil which is equivalent to 15 ml,’ but you don’t have the measuring spoons.
 Yes, you have a regular spoon, but there is no way you can know for sure if what you have is equivalent to 15ml as described in the video.
 Does this spoil the chances of the food coming out good?
 You have two options – stop and throw the food out or continue with the process.

-When we wait for perfect, it never comes.
-If you’d waited for when you buy a measuring spoon, you might never come around to cooking your Afang soup.
+When we wait for perfection, it never comes.
+If you’d waited until you bought a measuring spoon, you might never have come around to cooking your Afang soup.

-When we remove perfect from the equation, what’s left?
+When we remove the need for perfection from the equation, what’s left?

 “The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.”